 Retailers who don’t innovate may end up in troubled waters.
 Many once-mighty retailers no longer exist or may be one step away from disaster due to the traditionally inflexible monolithic retail application and its stagnant nature.
-Innovative applications that take connectivity and flexibility in mind will be the key to driving customer data and subsequently customer experience.
+Innovative applications that take connectivity and flexibility into consideration will be the key to driving customer data and subsequently better customer experience.

 Applications Driving Customer Intelligence

-Hyperconverged infrastructure (HCI) is simple and easy to use.
-An HCI solution can be deployed rapidly and much easier than a traditional infrastructure.
+Hyperconverged infrastructure (HCI) is a simple and easy-to-use platform combining compute, storage and virtualization in a single solution.
+In most cases, HCI can be deployed rapidly and much easier than traditional infrastructure.
 HCI also allows better streamlining of IT operations and reduces management footprint by automating many of the common management tasks.
-A hyperconverged infrastructure is, by design, highly available.
+HCI is, by design, highly available.
 This high availability reduces planned and unplanned downtime and will typically mitigate what would have been a disaster in a traditional infrastructure design.
 Hyperconverged systems are intended to scale.
-Once a HCI solution is implemented, expanding compute and storage capacity is easy to do and typically completed in minutes.
+Once an HCI solution is implemented, expanding compute and storage capacity is easy to do and typically completed in minutes.